Peterclark1996/s2ts/README.md

 ![point_script_example](point_script_example.png "Example of a point_script to load an example.ts script")

 ## Utility Library Usage
 This project also provides some utility functions.
 These can be imported into your script from `s2ts/counter-strike`.
-To use any of these functions you need to be using the `maps/s2tsmap.vmap` example map, or set up the required entities yourself.
+To use any of these functions you need to be using the `maps/s2tsmap.vmap` example map (Added as part of `create-s2ts` but can be downloaded [here](https://github.com/Peterclark1996/s2ts/raw/refs/heads/main/packages/create-s2ts/assets/s2tsmap.vmap)), or set up the required entities yourself.

 ## Reference